 Mid-Level classes are exclusively for students in special education.
-These classes are designed for students with significant academic skills below grade level, needs for more social and emotional instruction and possible cognitive and adaptive skill deficits.
-These classes are meant to replace core content classes in Math, Language Arts, and an elective.
+These classes are designed for students with significant academic delays and possible cognitive and adaptive skill delays.
+These classes are meant to replace core content classes in Math and Language Arts.
 Students access alternative curriculums and smaller classes in order to gain knowledge and skills in these areas.